Picture Book Read-Alouds Kids Will Love and Want to Read Again

 Find out what it takes to become a lion in seven hilarious steps.
 Some of the steps include roaring, choosing your meal, and pouncing.
 We love to act out all of the steps on our way to number seven.
 The last step may surprise you and is the most important of all!

-When the circus ship sinks, the animals are abandoned by the circus boss and shipwrecked on a nearby island.
+When a circus ship sinks, the animals are abandoned by the circus boss and shipwrecked on a nearby island.
 Find out how the villagers react to an animal invasion!
+And, what happens when Mr. Paine comes back to collect his circus?
+Our favorite illustration always has my kids racing to find the cleverly hidden animals.

 Reginald is a logical child who knows, without a doubt, that dinosaurs are extinct.
 He goes to great lengths to convince his class and the rest of the town, including Edwina, who just so happens to be a dinosaur.
 Will anyone listen to him?